Fazzani/Proxarr/README.md

 2. On your Radarr/Sonarr instances we have to do some changes
    - tag all indexers by the TAG_NAME defined in your [config.yml][config-yml] (`q` by default)<br/>
      <img src="images/tagging-indexers.png" width="250" alt="tag indexers" />
-   - specify Application URL: is essential because it is used by Proxarr to determine which instance should return the response<br/>
+   - specify Application URL: is essential because it is used by Proxarr to determine to which instance should return the response<br/>
      <img src="images/application_url.png" width="250" alt="Application Url config"/>
    - establish a Webhook connection between Sonarr/Radarr and Proxarr<br/>
      <img src="images/webhook_config.png" width="250" alt="Application Url config"/><br/>